akinuri/flac-to-mp3/README.md

 ## Usage

-Just pass the folder/directory path to the script file.
+Just pass the file and/or folder paths to the script file.

 ```
-convert.py "path/to/some/dir"
+convert.py "path/to/some/dir" "path/to/some/file.flac"
 ```

-On Windows, I just drag-and-drop the target folder on the script file.
+On Windows, I just drag-and-drop the target files/folders on the script file.

+## Output

+- If the argument is a file, the new MP3 file is created next to the FLAC file.
+- If it's a folder, a new folder with " (mp3)" appended to the original name will be created and the converted files will be in it.